Skalador/skalador.github.io/content/post/gaming-on-linux-with-a-decade-old-hardware/index.md

   - replaced it with a GTX 1050Ti
 - 16 GB DDR3 RAM

-As you can tell, that is not really a powerul hardware nowadays anymore.
+As you can tell, that is not really a powerful hardware nowadays anymore.

 Back then I was using Ubuntu in dual boot with Windows 7.
 As I was not sure, if Linux would actually work as I hoped it to work, I didn't dare to completely wipe my Windows.
 Fortunately, I haven't done it as my Linux desktop experience was quite tedious.
 The biggest pain points I was facing were:
 - I was not that familiar with Linux itself (at least compared to now)